rhannagan/omadaimageloadingapp/README.md

 # Overview
 Welcome to my submission for the SE 2 role at Omada Health!

+You should be able to just clone this repo and install the app itself.
+But, if any issues arise, please let me know!

 ## Recordings
 These are too big to upload directly to GitHub, my apologies.